 maple syrup or honey, for serving

-Combine flour, rolled oats, almonds, baking powder, baking soda, cardamom and salt in a large bowl.
+Combine flour, rolled oats, baking powder, baking soda, cardamom, cinnamon, (almonds if you are using them), and salt in a large bowl.

-In a separate bowl, whisk together the egg and buttermilk; stir in the cooked oatmeal and the apricots until just incorporated.
+In a separate bowl, whisk together the eggs and buttermilk; stir in the cooked oatmeal (and apricots of you use them) until just incorporated.
 Add the oatmeal mixture to the dry ingredients and stir gently; don’t overmix.
 The consistency should be that of thick pancake batter; add a little more buttermilk or whole-wheat flour as needed.

 Put a large skillet or griddle over medium heat.
 When a few drops of water dance on its surface, add a thin film of butter and let it become hot.
-Spoon out the batter, making any size pancakes you like.
+Spoon out the batter into pancakes about 3″ across.
 Cook 2 to 3 minutes.
 Carefully flip the pancakes and cook until they’re browned on the other side, a couple of minutes more.
 You may have to rotate the cakes to cook them evenly, depending on the heat source and pan.

 Serve with maple syrup or honey.